Hi, this is a blog. So far it's about math and physics and occasionally programming.

 This is my attempt at fixing that.
 I’m trying to learn QFT and it helps to have the prerequisites compressed into the simplest possible representation.
 It also helps me to write everything down in a compressed form so I can reference it more easily.

 This will make no sense if you don’t already have a good understanding of quantum mechanics.
+Also it might be kinda wrong-ish, but I bet it will help.

 Conventions: \(c = 1\), \(g_{\mu \nu} = \text{diag}(+, -, -, -)\).
 I like to write \(S_{\b{x}}\) for \(\nabla S\).